Tylogix - iSeries SQL Tips and Techniques

 The contents of the cells A2 and B2 are:

-an SQL function to convert a MDY Date to a JDE Date
+is an SQL function to convert a MDY Date to a JDE Date

 Calling